mxyyang/mxyyang/README.md

 ## Hi there! 👋
-##### I'm Michelle, a sophomore studying mechanical engineering with a minor in material science and concentration in manufacturing at Boston University.
+##### I'm Michelle, a rising junior studying mechanical engineering with a minor in material science and concentration in manufacturing at Boston University.
 I'm passionate about exploring more about how material science plays a role in manufacturing, and how machine learning could be used to further enhance those fields.
 I love building things and doing hands on work, whether it be laser cutting keychains or woodworking a new headphone stand.
 ##### Outside of engineering, I enjoy cafe hopping, cardistry, exploring the city, and more!
 ##### You can reach me at mxyyang@bu.edu or mxy.yang24@gmail.com
 <!--